Sippenhaft: 1943–45: for desertion and treason

 After the 20 July plot, numerous families connected to the Soviet-sponsored League of German Officers made up of German prisoners of war, such as those of Walther von Seydlitz-Kurzbach and Friedrich Paulus, were also arrested.
 Unlike a number of the 20 July conspirators families, those arrested for connection to the League were not released after a few months but remained in prison until the end of the war.
 Younger children of arrested plotters were not jailed but sent to orphanages under new names.
 Stauffenberg's children were renamed "Meister".

+1944–45: for "cowardice"

 After 20 July 1944 these threats were extended to include all German troops, in particular, German commanders.
 A decree of February 1945 threatened death to the relatives of military commanders who showed what Hitler regarded as cowardice or defeatism in the face of the enemy.
 After the surrender of Königsberg to the Soviets in April 1945, the family of the German commander General Otto Lasch were arrested.
 These arrests were publicized in the Völkischer Beobachter.

 Present legal status

-The principle of Sippenhaftung is considered incompatible with German Basic Law, and therefore has no legal definition.